willfaught/paige/README.md

 If you have a fix or improvement, please share it by [creating a pull request](https://github.com/willfaught/paige/compare).

+If you have a customization or alteration you think others may like, please share it by [posting code or screenshots to the discussion](https://github.com/willfaught/paige/discussions/8).

 ## Credits

 Photo by [Sergey Pesterev](https://unsplash.com/photos/JV78PVf3gGI).